bendalab/plottools/docs/starter.md

 First of all, you want to specify the size of your figure.
-Make each figure as large as you want it to be in your manuscript or presentation to ensure that the plot labels of all your figures have the same size (*no* scaling of the figures in the manuscript or presentation).
+Make each figure as large as you want it to be in your manuscript or presentation to ensure that the plot labels of all your figures have the same font size (*no* scaling of the figures in the manuscript or presentation).
 ```py
 fig, axs = plt.subplots(2, 3, figsize=(8, 5))  # in inch!